5jt/dyalog-cookbook/manuscript/14_Services.md

 ## What is a Windows Service

 While the Windows Task Manager just starts any ordinary application, any application that runs as a Windows Service must be specifically designed in order to meet a number of requirements.
 In particular services are expected to communicate by exchanging messages with the Windows Service Control Manager (SCM).
 Commands can be issued by the `SC.exe` (Service Controller) [^scm] application or interactively via the "Services" application.
-This allows the user to not only start but also to pause, continue (or resume) and stop a Windows Service.
+This allows the user to not only start but also to pause, continue (also called resume) and stop a Windows Service.

 ## The Window Event Log